 Restore Sharp Park

-Sharp Park Golf Course is located in Pacifica, but is owned and operated by San Francisco.
-Sharp Park Golf Course’s financial losses have drained the San Francisco and Pacifica communities for too long.
+The site of our restoration vision is Sharp Park Golf Course, located in Pacifica, CA, but owned and operated by the City of San Francisco.
+The golf course routinely suffers heavy financial losses that have drained the San Francisco and Pacifica communities for too long.
 Creating a National Park at Sharp Park will level the playing field and allow communities — human and wild — to benefit from Sharp Park’s wetlands.
 We cannot allow short sighted opposition to the National Park to stand in the way of helping our coastal community prepare for the future.

 The restored wetlands will provide a healthy home for unique local wildlife such as the California Red-legged Frog and the San Francisco Garter Snake.
-Restoring Sharp Park will help them survive for future generations to enjoy.
+These species are currently at risk of extinction.
+Restoring Sharp Park will help them survive for future generations.

 The New National Park will meet San Francisco residents’ most pressing recreational needs.
 A recent survey by the Neighborhood Parks Council shows that San Franciscans rank hiking and biking trails as their #1 recreational priority.

 Affordable golf, neighborhood parks, and social services will improve.
 San Francisco can reinvest the funds it loses at Sharp Park Golf Course within the city limits.
 Other city-owned golf courses, parks, and recreation programs will benefit.